 Dress up for autism: raise funds and promote acceptance and inclusion

-Amaze invites students and schools to participate in an exciting activity for the next World Autism Awareness Week.
+Amaze invites students and schools to participate in an exciting activity for World Autism Month.

-We hope that you’ll get involved and celebrate with us and increase understanding and acceptance at your school during the week in one or more of the following ways:
+We hope that you’ll get involved and celebrate with us and increase understanding and acceptance at your school in one or more of the following ways:

 - learning about autism through fun, imaginative lessons, activities and assemblies that are level-specific